 5. In the SP Console, right-click the name of the demoted MirrorServer.
 Point to Advanced and click Change StorageServer address.
 Enter the IP address or host name and port of the original StorageServer.
 When complete, restart the StorageServer service.

 6. On the MirrorServer, start the StorageServer service again.

 7. In the Console, right-click the name of the StorageServer and click Add MirrorServer.
 Enter the host name or IP address and port, and the first eight characters of the ServerGUID into the One Time Password field (this can be found in the MirrorServer’s Settings.xml file.

 8. If you are confident that the mirror data is up to date, re-enable mirroring.
 Mirroring operations will resume as normal, with data that is present on the StorageServer being sent to the MirrorServer.
 Data from accounts for which mirroring did not complete prior to the initial failover may need to be sent.
 If the servers are fully synchronised, there should be nothing to send.

-9. Finally, in Account Management, re-enable all backup groups.
+10. Finally, in Account Management, re-enable all Groups.

 You may wish to check the integrity of certain backup accounts, particularly those for which mirroring did not complete prior to the initial failover.
 See Article 1103 for instructions.